 - Dissatisfied employees.

-Can you say for sure that your car allowance or mileage reimbursement program has kept up with the travel demands of your reps?
+Can you say for sure that your car reimbursement program has kept up with the travel demands of your reps?
+Can you say for sure that you're paying a fair car allowance amount?
 If you’ve gone years without updating your policy, chances are you have some employees feeling stretched and undercompensated.
+They expect to be paid a fair car allowance.
 It’s only a matter of time before they begin looking for other employment.

 - Decreased productivity.

-If an employee elects to stay in a position and the car allowance or mileage reimbursement is not enough, they may change their behavior.
+If an employee elects to stay in a position and the allowance amount is not enough, they may change their behavior.
 Employees may cut corners to reduce road travel, such as scheduling phone calls instead of face-to-face meetings with clients or sales leads.
 This will impact top line growth and productivity.

 - Difficulty recruiting top talent.